 The Columbia University Laboratory Seminars are open to graduate students from Columbia and its consortial partners.
 The course includes discussions of primary and secondary sources drawn from material culture studies, anthropology, history of science and technology, and art history, as well as hands-on work in the laboratory.

 Using the transcription and translation produced in the Paleography Workshops, the Laboratory Seminars focus each year on a set of related techniques described in the manuscript.
-In 2014-15, the focus was on Moldmaking and Metalworking (e.g., portrait medal casting, sand casting, and box molding); in 2015-16, it was on Colormaking (including dyes, pigments, artificial gems, coloring woods and metals, and varnish making); and in 2016-17, Natural History, Practical Optics, and Medicine.
+In 2014-15, the focus was on Moldmaking and Metalworking (e.g., portrait medal casting, sand casting, and box molding); in 2015-16, it was on Colormaking (including dyes, pigments, artificial gems, coloring woods and metals, and varnish making); and in 2016-17, Practical Knowledge: Vernacular Natural History, Practical Perspective, Optics, Mechanics, and Medicine.

 Work in the laboratory each semester begins with skill building activities, then expert makers lead the students in hands-on research for two weeks.
 These experts are artists, conservators, or craftspeople who have studied historic techniques in areas relevant to the manuscript.
 Their expertise provides a crucial link between the text, students, and scholars working in the laboratory, and their contributions are invaluable for assisting in performing reconstructions and in the critical annotation of the manuscript.